 Priority 4 – Solid Wall Measures

-Measures will be offered to successful applicants strictly in line with the prioritisation set out above.
-That means that your house will be inspected first of all to determine if any insulation measures are required.
-Then the inspection will consider if the existing heating in your house needs to be changed.
-You will only be offered help to repair/upgrade windows once it has been determined that your home does not need any insulation or heating measures.
-However, due to the cost of insulating solid wall properties, you will be permitted to complete other measures such as heating without having to complete solid wall insulation first.
+The above will only be offered to successful applicants.
+Your house will be inspected to decide if insulation is required.
+The inspector will consider if the existing heating in your house needs to be changed.
+You will only be offered help to repair or upgrade your windows where we find no need for insulation or heating measures.
+Due to the cost of insulating solid wall properties, you will be allowed to complete other measures, such as heating repairs first.

-If you are offered the opportunity to install measures from more than one priority group, you should complete the measures in line with the priority rating above.
-If you choose not to carry out any of the measures, you will not be allowed to transfer the allocated approval amount to other measures.
-You will forfeit that portion of your grant
+If you are offered heating solutions from more than one priority group, you should complete them in order of priority rating.
+If you decide not to carry out any heating solutions, you will not be allowed to transfer the allocated approval to other measures and will lose your grant entitlement.

 How do I know what work I can do?

 We will complete an initial visit.
 If you are entitled to help under the Scheme we will issue a Schedule of Works.
 This will list the measures that you are allowed to carry out.
 It will also include a formal certificate of approval to start the works.

 You cannot carry out any works without that approval.

 You can appoint your own contractor to carry out the work.

 You can receive up to £7,500 through the Affordable Warmth Scheme.
 If your home is of solid wall construction and insulation measures are needed, this will increase to £10,000.
 It may cost more than this to complete the works to your home.

 You can choose to contribute to the costs of the heating solutions in these circumstances.

 Private Sector Tenants